 In most soils, phosphorous is tightly bound and therefore immobile in the soil, so it cannot flow to the root.
 AM fungi can grow into the tiny spaces of the soil and mine it for such bound elements like phosphorous.
 But, the real miners are the phosphate-solubilizers that associate with the AM fungal hyphae.

-We have measured increased population of phosphorous-solubilizing bacteria directly within the soil aggregates created by AM fungal hyphae in soil (Fig. 2).
+We have measured the increased population of phosphorous-solubilizing bacteria directly within the soil aggregates created by AM fungal hyphae in soil (Fig. 2).
 What this means is that the fungal exudates, some of which are sticky and bind the soil particles, release nutrients into the soil that favor the buildup of phosphorous solubilizers.
 The latter dissolve the phosphorous, making it now available for the AM fungus to transport it to its plant partner.

 How cool is that?